peter88213/yw2md/docs/usage.md

 The yw2md Python script converts yWriter 7 projects to Markdown and creates new yWriter 7 projects from Markdown formatted text documents.

-There are two variants, which are distinguished by the file extension:
-*yw2md.pyw* has a graphical user interface, and *yw2md.py* is for the command line.

 ## Usage